Awaab's Law Penalties & Enforcement

 The most effective way to avoid penalties is straightforward: comply with the statutory timescales and maintain robust systems for recording and resolving hazard reports.
 Specifically, landlords should:

-• Track all cases against the 12-week completion deadline and escalate internally where deadlines are at risk.
+- Track all cases against the 12-week backstop for supplementary preventative work, and escalate internally where deadlines are at risk.

 Get Your Organisation Compliant